zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 # Introduction
-Before diving into the details, here are important points to understand:
+Before diving into the details, here are important points to understand (explained further in the below sections):
 - **Definitions:**
   - A partition is a sequence of positive integers ( 𝑎₁ , 𝑎₂ , . . . , 𝑎ₙ ).
   - We assume all partitions end with value `1` for easier analysis.
 (If a partition does not end with `1`, it can always be decomposed into two partitions: one ending with 1 and one of length 1.)
 It will be explained further in the **fun fact** section.